OpenDataLiteracy/WSL-AMF/interviews/interview-questions.md

 ## Interview Questions

+Hello

-I am an intern with the University of Washington iSchool’s Open Data Literacy program and I am working with the State Library to assess the State’s open data portal.
-It’s about seven years old and we are interested in understanding how state agencies use it and how it can be improved as a resource.
-As an agency that publishes data to the portal, you may have important insights.
+I am a master's student at the University of Washington iSchool and this summer I am working with the State Library to assess the State’s open data portal (data.wa.gov).

+The state data portal is almost a decade old and one aspect of my project is understanding how state agencies use it and how it can be improved as a resource.

+I am contacting you because you have published datasets on the portal on behalf of __ and I am interested in hearing about your experience with the portal and your agency's efforts with open data in general.
+Would you be willing to talk with me for about 30 minutes through a video chat?
+All responses will be anonymized.
+It would be great to talk with you this Friday, Monday afternoon, or Tuesday at a time of your convenience.
+Later in July could work too.

+Thank you for your consideration.

+Sincerely,

+Andrew

 * What is your experience with the open data portal?